smitha7-au/cardSlider/README.md

 # cardSwiper

-Card Slider using HTMl, CSS and JavaScript using Swiper JS
+Card Slider using HTMl, SCSS and JavaScript using Swiper JS